-While speaking to one of my clients recently, I noticed that he wasn’t his normal happy go lucky self.
-I’m normally very inspired by his outgoing and bubbly personality, so, being the curious type, I asked him if something was troubling him?
+But, on the other hand, I’m normally very inspired by his outgoing and bubbly personality, so, being the curious type, I asked him if something was troubling him?

-“I’m always so shocked at how the attitude of some people, can be so unforgiving, judgmental and rude”, he replied, “and what makes matters worse, is, I have NO IDEA what I’ve done to deserve this type of treatment”.
+“I’m always so shocked at how the attitude of some people can be so unforgiving, judgmental and rude”, he replied, “and what makes matters worse is, I have NO IDEA what I’ve done to deserve this type of treatment”.

-I could see this was something very difficult for him to deal with; Joe (not his real name) was one of the kindest, most thoughtful guys I’d ever met.
+I could see this was something challenging for him to deal with; Joe (not his real name) was one of the kindest, most thoughtful guys I’d ever met.

-He’s like this because he believes in people, he sees them as good and trustworthy, and wants to help and assist them wherever he can and with whatever he can.
+He’s like this because he believes in people, sees them as good and trustworthy, and wants to help and assist them wherever he can and with whatever he can.

 Although Joe is not the sensitive kind, this kind of experience affects us all at some time or another.

 Here are 6 tips to help you stop taking things personally

 Feeling proud of your skills and abilities is more important that the opinions of others.

 - Always remind yourself that you don’t need anyone’s approval, you are your own master

 Look at the situation, and realize that the person may be having a personal crisis.
 They may be having trouble regulating their own emotional state due to stress or hormones.

 - Don’t jump to conclusions.
 Sometimes we base how we feel on past experiences and assume things about people and situations.

 Sometimes it’s just your default conditioning that gets in the way and prevents you from realizing that it may just not be about you.

 - Consider the other persons communication abilities.
 Keep in mind that the other person may not have learned to communicate effectively.

-The second agreement of Don Miguel Ruiz’s classic book “The Four Agreements.” is “Don’t take anything personally”
+The second agreement of Don Miguel Ruiz’s classic book “The Four Agreements.” is “Don’t take anything personally.”

-Here’s what he says, “Even the opinions you have about yourself are not necessarily true; therefore you don’t need to take whatever you hear in your own mind personally…Don’t take anything personally because by taking things personally you set yourself up to suffer for nothing…when we really see other people as they are without taking it personally, we can never be hurt by what they say or do.
-Even if others lie to you, it is okay.
+Here’s what he says, “Even the opinions you have about yourself are not necessarily true; therefore you don’t need to take whatever you hear in your own mind personally…Don’t take anything personally because by taking things personally, you set yourself up to suffer for nothing…when we really see other people as they are without taking it personally, we can never be hurt by what they say or do.
+So even if others lie to you, it is okay.